Iran–Russia relations: Russian invasion of Ukraine

 According to the United States, Russia sought to acquire drones from Iran during its invasion of Ukraine, with a Russian delegation visiting Kashan Airfield south of Tehran during June and July 2022 to observe drones manufactured by Iran.
 Iran criticized the assessment by the United States, saying that it would not supply Russia or Ukraine with military equipment during the war, instead demanding that both nations seek a peaceful resolution.
 In September 2022, the Ukrainian military claimed that it encountered an Iranian-supplied suicide drone used by Russia, publishing images of the wreckage of the drone.
 On October 6, 2022, Iran agreed to provide "additional" surface to air missiles and drones to Russia.
 On October 24, 2022, Iranian Foreign Minister Hossein Amirabdollahian said that Iran would "not remain indifferent" if it is "proven that Iranian drones are being used in the Ukraine war against people," but claimed defense cooperation between Iran and Russia would continue nonetheless.

 According to various media outlets, as of 2023, American intelligence has claimed that Iran has been assisting Moscow in building a drone factory within its borders to maintain its war machine in Ukraine.

 In August 2023, the White House reportedly urged Iran to cease selling armed drones to Russia as part of broader discussions in Qatar and Oman, aimed at de-escalating the nuclear crisis.
 This effort ran alongside negotiations for a prisoner exchange deal, which had led to the transfer of Iranian-US citizens from prison to house arrest.
 The US seeks to prevent Iran from supplying drones, spare parts, and other wares to Russia, which it uses in its invasion of Ukraine.

 Ten days after the Crocus City Hall attack in Moscow it was reported that Iran had warned Russia that a major "terrorist operation" was being planned, based on information gathered from ISIS–K militants arrested after the 2024 Kerman bombings.

 Russia supported the Turkish and Azerbaijani Zangezur corridor plan, drawing a diplomatic rebuke from Iran in 2024.

 In 2023, Iran began supplying Russia with Shahed-136 loitering munitions, which Russia has employed extensively in the Russo–Ukrainian War.
 Under a reported US$1.75 billion agreement, Tehran provided both drones and technical assistance for domestic production in Russia.
 By 2025, a large manufacturing facility in the Alabuga Special Economic Zone in Tatarstan had localized the vast majority of production, reducing reliance on Iranian components and lowering unit costs.

+In December 2025 it was reported that Russia was recruiting out of Iran.